Art Access Grant

-- Organizations that represent all disciplines of art programming
+Organizations that represent all disciplines of art programming

-- Applicant organizations who have existed for at least one year
+Have existed for at least one year

-- Applicants must be a 501(c)3 organization and must provide proof of nonprofit status with a 501(c)3 determination letter from the Internal Revenue Service
+Be a 501(c)3 organization and must provide proof of nonprofit status with a 501(c)3 determination letter from the Internal Revenue Service

 2. Organizations without a Nonprofit Status

-- Queens-based organizations without nonprofit status, including artist collectives may apply with a nonprofit organization acting as a fiscal sponsor.
+Queens-based organizations without nonprofit status, including artist collectives may apply with a nonprofit organization acting as a fiscal sponsor.

-FISCAL SPONSORSHIP Eligibility:
+FISCAL SPONSORSHIP Eligibility

-- Meets the same organization eligibility requirements as outlined above for nonprofit organizations
+Fiscal sponsors must meet the same organization eligibility requirements as outlined above for nonprofit organizations

-- Funds, if awarded, will be dispersed to the fiscal sponsor.
-The fiscal sponsor will allocate the funds according to the letter of commitment
+Funds, if awarded, will be dispersed to the fiscal sponsor.
+The fiscal sponsor will allocate the funds according to the letter of commitment.

 Applicants that receive direct NYC DCLA support cannot serve as fiscal sponsors